Shasha-777/2024_ia651_Oruganti/student_success_readmefile.md

 Dropout: Precision 85%, Recall 77%
 Enrolled: Precision 54%, Recall 34%
 Graduate: Precision 77%, Recall 93%
 The confusion matrix and ROC curves further confirmed the model's balanced performance.
-Through iterative refinement and careful tuning, we managed to mitigate both overfitting and underfitting, resulting in a robust model suitable for predicting student outcomes.
+Through iterative refinement and careful tuning, I have managed to mitigate both overfitting and underfitting, resulting in a robust model suitable for predicting student outcomes.

 ## Production
 ### Deployment Advice